George Walters (VC): Burial

-He lies in Plot 55 of Zone E10 at the renamed East Finchley Cemetery, London N2 0RZ.
+He lies in Plot 55 of Zone E10 at the renamed East Finchley Cemetery.

 Later a Commemorative Plaque was unveiled and a Memorial Panel displayed at the British Legion Newport Pagnell for 'A GALLANT SON OF NEWPORT PAGNELL'.

 The medal

 George Walters' Victoria Cross is displayed at The Rifles (Berkshire and Wiltshire) Museum (Salisbury, Wiltshire, England) together with his Crimea Medal with three Clasps (Alma, Inkermann & Sebestopol) and the Turkish Crimea Medal.
 They are not always on public display.